SkyLined/BugId/README.md

 The bug id format
 -----------------
-The bug id follows the format `BugType xxx.xxx Binary.exe![Module.dll!]FunctionName`,
+The bug id follows the format `BugType xxx.xxx`, where:
-where:
 * `BugType` is a keyword that identifies the type of bug that was detected.
   A list of keywords and their meaning is provided below.
-* `xxx.xxx` is a stack hash; a number of hexadecimal digits that represent hash(es) of the name(s) of the function(s) on the call stack that are considered to be uniquely relevant to the bug.
-In most cases (and with default settings) this includes the function in which the bug is considered to be located and its caller.
-For recursive function calls, this includes all functions involved in the call loop, which may be any number of functions.
+* `xxx.xxx` is a stack hash.
+It consists of a (customizable) number of hashes, and each has consists of a (customizable) number of hexadecimal digits.
+The first hash is for the top-most 'relevant' function on the call stack, the second hash is for the next 'relevant' function on the call stack, etc.
+  The number of hashes can be set using the `uStackHashFramesCount` setting in `dxBugIdConfig.py` and the number of digits can be set using `uMaxStackFrameHashChars`.
+The default settings are 2 and 3 respectively, meaning the stack hash represents the function in which the bug is considered to be located and its caller.
+However, for recursive function calls involving multiple functions, it can hard to determine in which function the call loop started.
+In such cases, one function is deterministically picked from the list and treated as the first.
+If there are less functions involved in the loop than `uStackHashFramesCount`, the number of hashes will be less.
+If there are more, the number of hashes will be limited to `uStackHashFramesCount`, with the last hash containing a hash of all the remaining functions.

+BugId attempts to generate a bug id for each bug in such a way that it is unique to the bug, and not to the crash.
+In other words: if you crash an application twice using the same bug, you should get the same bug id, but if you crash an application twice using two different bugs, you should get two different bug ids.

+The bug location follows the format `Binary.exe![Module.dll!]FunctionName`,
+where:
 * `Binary.exe` is the process' main binary
 * `Module.dll` is the module that contains the function in which the bug is considered to be located, if it was not found in the process' main binary.